 There are several key characteristics which define what performance properties a given polycaprolactone polyol will impart in a given polyurethane adhesive.
 These characteristics include: the hydroxyl number or hydroxyl value (OH value), OH equivalent weight, molecular weight, and the functionality of the polyol.

 Hydroxyl number (OH ) is the measure of the hydroxyl group content of gram of polyol.
 Hydroxyl value is measured by titrating a known mass of polyol against potassium hydroxide (KOH), and is expressed as mg KOH/g.
-Lower hydroxyl values indicates lower hydroxyl content and a higher molecular weight for the overall polyol.
+Lower hydroxyl values indicate lower hydroxyl content and a higher molecular weight for the overall polyol.

 OH equivalent weight is the number of grams of a given product that contains one equivalent of hydroxyl groups (NCO).
 Equivalent weight = 56100/OH